 Ambiguities in the evaluation of expressions are resolved by priorities.
-Negations have the highest priority, followed by conjunctions, and last disjunctions.
-Furthermore, the priority can be controlled by embracing sub-expressions with brackets:
+Negations have the highest priority, followed by conjunctions, and disjunctions have the lowest priority.
+Furthermore, the priority can be controlled by putting sub-expressions in parentheses:

 <condition>:=(<condition>)

 With the help of the Boolean conditions you can combine all R-, R/W- and C-states with each other.